aspose-total/Aspose.Total-Products/total/net/conversion/ott-to-pps/_index.md

 // Load the Single Page Microsoft Word OTT file Aspose.Words.Document ott = new Aspose.Words.Document("sourceWordFile.ott");

-// Save ott file to HTML
+// Save OTT file to HTML
 ott.Save("filepath\\test.html", SaveFormat.Html);

-// To convert multi pages OTT documents export each page to HTML separately using Aspose.Words and then use the below code to convert to PPS.
+// To convert multi pages OTT documents, export each page to HTML separately using Aspose.Words and then use the below code to convert to PPS.

 using (Presentation pps = new Presentation()){